Sanaullah9190/Element-Detection-And-identification-of-Functional-Group-in-Organic-Compound-The-Logicain/experiment/procedure.md

-Boil 2 mL of L.E. with dilute HNO₃ to remove interfering ions (like CN⁻, S²⁻).
+(i)Boil 2 mL of freshly prepared sodium extract with dilute HNO₃ to remove interfering ions (like CN⁻, S²⁻).

-Cool and add AgNO₃ solution.
+(ii)Cool at room temperature and add 2-5 ml of AgNO₃ solution.